agsb/f2u/docs/MemoryModel.md

 ### 6. Flags defined, inline

-    CELLZ   size of a cell in bytes, 2
+    CELL_SIZE   size of a cell in bytes, 2

-    WORDZ   size of maxim word, 15
+    WORD_SIE    size of maximum word, 15

     F_IMMEDIATE     flag for immediate words, 0x80